-Although IR35 is changing, it is still legitimate for contractors to use PSCs - it is not tax evasion to do so.
+It is still legitimate for contractors to use PSCs - it is not tax evasion to do so.
 End-users and fee payers should bear in mind their obligation under the Criminal Finances Act 2017 to have reasonable procedures in place to prevent tax evasion and the facilitation of tax evasion by their employees and contractors while performing services for or on behalf of the end-user.
 If in doubt, please contact us for advice.

-Which end users does this affect?
+Which end users are affected?

-Subject to anti-avoidance provisions, "small" private-sector end-users will be exempt from the new rules and will not be required to determine whether IR35 applies.
-Instead, the current rules will continue to apply - the contractor/PSC will remain responsible for determining whether IR35 applies and the fee payer can still pay the PSC gross.
+Subject to anti-avoidance provisions, "small" private-sector end-users are exempt from the new rules and are not required to determine whether IR35 applies.
+Instead, the old rules continue to apply - the contractor/PSC remains responsible for determining whether IR35 applies and the fee payer can still pay the PSC gross.